Only Fools and Horses: Books

 Only Fools and Horses spawned many merchandising spin-offs.
 Several books have been published, such as "The Only Fools and Horses Story" by Steve Clark and "The Complete A-Z of Only Fools and Horses" by Richard Webber, both of which detail the history of the series.
 The scripts have been published in a three-volume compendium, "The Bible of Peckham".

 In October 2015, He Who Dares..., a fictional autobiography, was published by Ebury Press.
 The book was written by John Sullivan's son, Jim Sullivan.

 In August 2017, Only Fools and Horses: The Peckham Archives, was published by Ebury Press.
 The book was written by Rod Green, with the help of Jim Sullivan.

 In November 2018, You Know It Makes Sense, Lessons From The Derek Trotter School of Business (And Life), was published by Ebury Press.
 The book was written by John Sullivan's son, Jim Sullivan.

 Board games

-Two board games based on the show were released: a Monopoly-style game, the "Trotters Trading Game", in which participants attempt to emulate the Trotters and become millionaires, and another game set in their local pub, entitled the "Nag's Head Board Game".
+Two board games based on the show were released: a Monopoly-style game, the "Trotters Trading Game", in which participants attempt to emulate the Trotters and become millionaires, and another game set in their local pub, the "Nag's Head Board Game".